IDMNYU/DM1123-VFS-FA15-DUFF/dm1123_vfs_recommended_resources.md

 * **Design Process / Design Business**
-  * How to be a Graphic Designer without Losing your Soul by Adrian Shaughnessy *(I recommend the first edition to the second edition)**=
+  * How to be a Graphic Designer without Losing your Soul by Adrian Shaughnessy *(I recommend the first edition to the second edition)*

 * **Image**